Sandur, Faroe Islands: Transport and tourism

 Sandur can be reached from Tórshavn via the Sandoyartunnilin in circa 30 minutes.
 A direct Strandfaraskip Landsins bus service connects the two.
 All villages on the island except Skarvanes can be reached by bus from Sandur.
 They are therefore suitable for day trips.
 Due to the topography of the island walking-tours are suitable for casual strolling and cyclists.
 Popular trips are to Søltuvík on the west coast, Skarvanes in the south (with slightly more demanding hiking) and Húsavík on the east coast.

 The small passenger only ferry MV Sildberin departs Sandur for Skúvoy, an island to the south.
 Particularly interesting is the tour in the Faroese rowboat Hvíthamar from Sandur to the bird rocks on the west coast or to Skúvoy.
 Boatbuilder Jóan Petur Clementsen himself is rowing.

 The campsite á Munkinum is one of the camping sites on Sandoy.
 The other two camping sites are in Húsavík and Dalur.
 In addition Sandsvatn and Gróthúsvatn are attractive places for fishing.
 The Hotel Ísansgarður has been reconstructed.
 The tourist information in Sandur provides up-to-date information on private accommodation and holiday homes.

+Climate

+Climate data for Sandur, Sandoy, 5 m.a.s.l.